Oleksandr Saienko

-Oleksandr Saienko (Ukrainian – Олександр Саєнко, sometimes transliterated as Oleksandr Sayenko) (born 29 February 1984, in the city of Kyiv) – Ukrainian politician, Minister at the Cabinet of Ministers of Ukraine (since 14 April 2016).
+Oleksandr Saienko (Ukrainian – Олександр Саєнко, sometimes transliterated as Oleksandr Sayenko) (born 29 February 1984, in the city of Kyiv) – Ukrainian politician, Minister of the Cabinet of Ministers (from 14 April 2016 to 29 August 2019).
 Within the Volodymyr Hroisman's Government, he was responsible for the implementation of priority reforms and coordination of work of the Secretariat of the Cabinet of Ministers of Ukraine.

 He heads the Reforms Delivery Office under the prime minister of Ukraine.
 On 26 April 2017, the Cabinet of Ministers appointed Oleksandr Saienko as a chairman of the Coordination Council for Public Administration Reform.
 Honorary president of the National Sambo Federation of Ukraine (elected on 6 September, 2017th at the extraordinary NFSU conference).

 Head of the working group on privatization, according to the Government resolution dated 24 June 2015, No. 525 from 14 February 2018.

 Is a member of the nominating committee for the selection of top-managers of SOEs of high- importance to the economy of Ukraine.

 In 2014, he works as an advisor to the vice prime minister – Minister of Regional Development, Construction, Housing and Utilities of Ukraine.
 In 2015, he heads the secretariat of the chairman of the Verkhovna Rada of Ukraine (Parliament of Ukraine).